 In early March, when I was presenting my book and photo exhibit at Ohio University, I was grateful to see Emily and Jeremy Janey, whom I had met the previous year.
 The Janeys observe Asatru, a polytheistic tradition whose adherents believe to be rooted in ancient Germanic literature and folklore.
 Residents of southeast Ohio, they describe their beliefs as closely intertwined with Appalachian heritage and culture – as closely, perhaps, as serpent handling is for others.

 They left me a moving note about their empathy for the Wolford family: “You capture spirituality in a way that you feel what they feel.
 Not being Christian does not stop me from wanting to feel what they feel.
 Being Appalachian, I feel as though they are family.
 I mourn their loss.
 Thank you for capturing this.
 Hugs and welcoming.”

-I’ve had the opportunity to visit the Janeys to attend several ceremonies and observe their closely knit, self-reliant family life.
+I’ve had the chance to visit the Janeys to attend several ceremonies and observe their family life.

 I’m also looking forward to better getting to know Columbus’ Ethiopian Orthodox Tewahedo community, which I photographed last autumn during a Meskel ceremony at the St. Michael church.
 Meskel celebrates the discovery of the True Cross in the 4th century.